Skip to main contentSkip to footer content

 After graduation go to work right away or transfer to complete a bachelor's degree

-You'll learn how paralegals work with attorneys and directly with clients.
-You'll choose from courses in areas like family law, wills and estates, business law, and real estate.
-You’ll also discover how to research legal questions and write legal documents.
+Learn to confidently work with attorneys and clients.
+Specialize with courses in family law, wills and estates, business law, and real estate.
+Discover how to research legal questions and write accurate and thorough legal documents.

 VIEW FULL CATALOG